polhenarejos/acme_email/README.md

 We implemented the ACME server at CASTLE Platform® and it fits and follows the specifications for obtaining S/MIME certificates.
 Obviously, CASTLE Platform® Certification Authority is not the same as Let's Encrypt, it uses its own.
 Fortunately, CASTLE Platform® CA follows the same standards as other common CA, with the same compatibilities and extensions.
 If CASTLE Platform® CA is trusted, the obtained S/MIME certificate is likely similar to the ones obtained through paying CA.

 ## How to use it
 ACME E-mail S/MIME client uses the Certbot framework for managing ACME protocols.
 However, the official software does not provide support for S/MIME certification.
-To cirvument this issue, we bypass some procedures (CSR mainly) to acomplish standard specifications. `cli.py` performs all this stuff by generating CSR with the correct extension and executes Certbot with the correct parameters.
+To cirvument this issue, we bypass some procedures (CSR -- Certificate Signature Request mainly) to acomplish standard specifications. `cli.py` performs all this stuff by generating CSR with the correct extension and executes Certbot with the correct parameters.

 To use it:
     usage: cli.py [-h] -e EMAIL [-t] [--dry-run] [-n] [-c CONFIG_DIR] [-w WORK_DIR] [-l LOGS_DIR] [--agree-tos AGREE_TOS] [--contact CONTACT] {cert,revoke,renew}